-Brucellosis is one of the world’s most widespread zoonoses which are highly infective for humans.
+Brucellosis is one of the world’s most widespread zoonoses which is highly infective for humans.
 Human brucellosis usually presents as an acute febrile illness, but the disease may persist as relapse, chronic localized infection or delayed convalescence.
-Most cases are caused by B. melitensis and all age groups are affected.
+Most cases are caused by Brucella melitensis and all age groups are affected.

-Brucellosis, also known as “undulant fever”, “Mediterranean fever” or “Malta fever” or “Bang’s disease” is a zoonosis (disease of animals) and the infection is almost invariably transmitted to people by direct or indirect contact with infected animals or their products.
-Humans are accidental host.
+Brucellosis, also known as “Undulant fever”, “Mediterranean fever” or “Malta fever” or “Bang’s disease” is a zoonosis (a disease which can be transmitted to human from animals) and the infection is almost invariably transmitted to people by direct or indirect contact with infected animals or their products.
+Humans are the accidental host.

-According to World Health Organization Brucellosis is an important human disease in many parts of the world especially in the Mediterranean countries of Europe, north and east Africa, the Middle East, south and central Asia and Central and South America.
+According to WHO, Brucellosis is an important human disease in many parts of the world especially in the Mediterranean countries of Europe, north and east Africa, the Middle East, South and Central Asia and Central and South America.

-Main symptom is recurrent bouts of high temperature: undulant fever and physicians tend to misdiagnose brucellosis as drug-resistant malaria in tropical countries.
+Main symptoms of Brucellosis is recurrent bouts of high temperature.
+Physicians tend to misdiagnose brucellosis as drug-resistant malaria in tropical countries.

 General characteristics of Brucella spp